 Kirkwood was not satisfied.
 He insisted that the subsidiary must give Woolco a go.
 He also pushed through a low-price own label brand, in place of the UK chain's range-by-range branding.
 Less controversially he encouraged the chain to computerise its supply chain and accounting, using software developed in the USA and already in use at a Central Accounting Office in Chicago, Illinois.

 Planning barriers meant that the first Woolco in Oadby, Leicester did not open until 1967.
-The own label was branded Winfield, the Founder's middle name, and first hit the shelves in 1964.
-The Accounting Office and Warehouse was commissioned in Castleton, Rochdale in 1965, and became operational two years later.
+The own label was branded Winfield, the Founder's middle name, and hit the shelves in 1964.
+The Accounting Office and Warehouse was sited in Castleton, Rochdale in 1965, and became operational two years later.

 Under Kirkwood, Woolworth was confident and dynamic, but many of his ideas did not prove successful.
 The Woolco formula did not make sufficient profit to justify the set-up investment.
 To reduce costs Main Street leases were not renewed in locations that had an out-of-town Woolco.
 Many traditional F. W. Woolworth stores began to look outdated and run-down.
 A new Spanish subsidiary, opened in 1965 closed down a decade later, while Fidel Castro soon put paid to the branch in Havana.
 But a chain in Mexico prospered.